J-1 212(e) Requirement

 - You receive funding for the specific purpose of international exchange from your home government or the United States government.

-- Your skills, education, or occupation are listed on the US Department of State’s “Skills List.”
+- Your country, and your skills, education, or occupation are listed on the US Department of State’s “Skills List.”
 According to the J Exchange Visitor Program rules, an exchange visitor is acquiring a skill, education, or training in a specific occupation.
 Countries submit to the United States government a list of skills that are in short supply in their country.
 The Department of State maintains the official Exchange Visitor Skills List.

 - You’re taking part in graduate medical education or a training program such as residency, intern, or clinical fellowship sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG).